Family: Daisy & Dandelion [Asteraceae]

 The Asteraceae Family is an extremely abundant group, comprising 10% of the species of flowering plants, encompassing dandelions, chrysanthemums, marigolds, sun-flowers, ragworts, fleabanes, thistles, wormwoods, cudweeds, groundsels, chamomiles, sow-thistles and many others.
 The vast majority are herbaceous flowers; there are very few tree-forms amongst them.

 Perhaps the most remarkable feature of the Daisy Family, and un-like any other member of the Dicotyledons, is the composition of the flower head.
-A typical flower head is exemplified by the common daisy: the central yellow part comprises a great many vertical tubes (called discs by biologists).
-These are the actual functional flowers themselves.
-Surrounding the central yellow portion are what appear to be white 'petals' which are actually not petals at all but more flowers, this time they are sterile flowers.
-Biologists call these rays.
+A typical flower head is exemplified by the common daisy: the central yellow part comprises a great many vertical tubes (called discs by botanists!).
+These are the actual functional flowers themselves, they are fertile.
+The discs are usually arranged in Fibonacci spirals, but on some species the Fibonacci spirals are not obvious (for instance - on Yarrow - although that may be because there are so few disc-florets that a pattern does not become apparent).
+Surrounding the central yellow portion are what appear to be white (in Daisy) 'petals' which are actually not petals at all but yet more flowers, this time they are sterile flowers.
+Botanists call these rays or ray-florets.
+The rays usually comprise 5 flowers (observe the four notches in the ends of the rays) but some are just 3 flowers (with 2 notches at the ray termination), whilst on Colt's-foot, the ray florets consist of just one flower per floret (zero notches).
 (In other plants of the daisy family, not all discs are yellow, nor all rays white).
-No other Family of plants has this composite arrangement of sterile and non-sterile flowers, thought by some to be the pinnacle of flower evolution.
-This compsite arrangement of the flowers gave rise to the now obsolete term Compositae for this family.
+No other family of plants has this composite arrangement of sterile and fertile flowers1, thought by some to be the pinnacle of flower evolution.
+This composite arrangement of the flowers gave rise to the now obsolete term Compositae for this family.

 Many members of the Asteraceae family have allergenic compounds in their sap called sesquiterpene lactones (of which there are hundreds) that are able to cause contact dermatitis in some susceptible people.
 Thus: